Self-employed mortgage affordability

 I’ve only recently started as self-employed...

-For advice on the income multiplier works, especially relating to your own circumstances, speak to one of our expert advisers who will be able to help you with the next steps.
+For advice on the income multiplier works, especially relating to your own circumstances, speak to one of our expert mortgage advisers, who will be able to help you with the next steps.